boisebrigade/courtbot/README.md

     - `date` and `time`: Syntax for defining formats can be found [here](https://hexdocs.pm/timex/Timex.Format.DateTime.Formatters.Strftime.html).

 #### CLI

-- `mix notify`
+ExCourtbot comes with two custom mix tasks.

-- `mix import`
+- `mix courtbot.notify`: Sends the pending notifications for the day.
+- `mix courtbot.import`: Uses the import configuration to import for the day.

 ## Deployment
 ExCourtbot is designed to be deployed as a docker container or on Heroku.
 Please create an issue if you have additional requirements which may not be met with either solution.
+The recommended method of deployment is via Heroku.

-NOTE: Deployment of Elixir is different than say Ruby or Node.
+**NOTE**: Deployment of Elixir is different than say Ruby or Node.
 Elixir is a compiled lanaguage and the primary form of configuration in Elixir is `mix config`, which requires variables to be set at build time and not in the production's box environment.
 The deployment steps below does factor this in.

 ### Heroku